 Perhaps one should not describe ‘parenthood’ as a battleground.
 It is, however, a never-ending battle of the wits, with your foe – aka your children – continually changing, growing, morphing into more and more capable opponents.
 Every skill they learn, every ability they gain is one more challenge that you never saw coming.
 And from one day to the next, these newly honed skills can be wielded with shocking dexterity.
 So.
 I often find myself counting the little bitty battles that go my way as victories.
 I find that when I do this, when I gather these tiny little nuggets of things that went my way, I can congratulate myself on yet another day when I am in the steering seat.
-Soon, too, that won’t be my place any longer.
-If I’ve done my job right, though, my kids will still gladly invite me along for the ride.
+Soon, too, that won’t be my place any longer (as the eldest is bucking for the opportunity to take drivers' education).
+I think (hope) I’ve done my job right, and my kids will still gladly invite me along for the ride.

 Small moments I call victories:

 2. What can I do to help?
 I love this.
-Makes me happy to know they think of it, even if their helping means the entire process will take twice as long and a bigger mess to clean up afterwards.
+Makes me happy to know they think of it, even if the help they give means the entire process will take twice as long and result in a bigger mess to clean up afterwards.

 4. Cooperation without bribery.

-8. Family game night, especially when we (the parents) manage to eke out a victory in anything where the kids are playing on a team together.
+8. Family game night, especially when we (the parents) manage to eke out a victory in any game wherein the boys are playing on a team together.

 9. Three heads together over one book, and giggling is the only audible sound.

-10. When one invites the others to a game outside, especially one that involves on-the-spot made-up rules that everyone agrees to.
+10. When one invites the other two to a game outside, especially one that involves on-the-spot made-up rules that everyone agrees to.